Tributaries of Ganga

 Table of Contents

-In actuality, reverence for the Ganga is fundamental to Indian identity and culture.
-The tributaries of the Ganga River have a rich history of supporting indigenous culture within its basin, absorbing the civilisation of the Indus-Sarasvati basin, and fostering cultural fusion to develop Indian civilisation.
+Ultimately, the Ganga flows into the Bay of Bengal near Sagar Island, completing its journey through the heart of India.
+Tributaries of Ganga In actuality, reverence for the Ganga is fundamental to Indian identity and culture.
+The tributaries of the Ganga River have a rich history of supporting indigenous culture within its basin, tributaries of Ganga. absorbing the civilization of the Indus-Sarasvati basin, and fostering cultural fusion to develop Indian civilization.

 Ganga Drainage System